Zero-Latency Trading: Optimizing Solana RPCs for Sniping

 The flow: User -> Internet -> Load Balancer -> Public RPC -> Solana Network Leader.

 This process can take anywhere from 500ms to over 2 seconds.
-In the context of MEV (Maximal Extractable Value) or sniper bots, a 2-second delay is an eternity.
+In the context of mev (Maximal Extractable Value) or sniper bots, a 2-second delay is an eternity.
 Opportunities vanish in less than 400 milliseconds.

 Step 1: Dedicated Private RPC Nodes